 LASIK can help you with eye enhancement, like having better depth perception, which is huge for not only catching the ball or finding a receiver to throw it to, but it also can help you evade defenders when running down the field.
 It’s not just about not wearing glasses.
 If you’ve never been tested because you think your vision is “good enough,” you might find out that LASIK helps you see the ball and the field in “high def.”
 It can help turn a good player into a great one.

 2. Can a high school football player get LASIK?

 Most experts agree that because you are still growing, getting LASIK before the age of 18 is not recommended.
-The target age for LASIK is between 20-40, which means that many college players would be great candidates for the procedure.
+The target age for LASIK is between 20-40, which means that many college players would be great candidates for the surgery.

 3. Is it safe to play football after LASIK?

-For a few weeks after the procedure, your corneal flap will be healing, and if something gets in the eye and causes damage, then you could risk permanent injury and infection.
+For a few weeks after the surgery, your corneal flap will be healing, and if something gets in the eye and causes damage, then you could risk permanent injury and infection.
 Once the eye is healed, the risks of playing football post-LASIK are minimal.